PDmatrix/dmatrix.dev/content/blog/advent-of-code-year-2015-day-4.md

 ---
 ## --- Day 4: The Ideal Stocking Stuffer ---

 Today, we are going to mine some AdventCoins.
-For this we need to find MD5 hashes which, in hexadecimal, start with at least five zeroes.
+For this, we need to find MD5 hashes which, in hexadecimal, start with at least five zeroes.
 The input to the MD5 hash is some secret key followed by a number in decimal.
-We need to find the lowest number that produces such hash.
+We need to find the lowest number that produces such a hash.

 ### Part 1

-In order to get hash from string I took function from [StackOverflow](https://stackoverflow.com/questions/11454004/calculate-a-md5-hash-from-a-string)
+In order to get hash from the string I took a function from [StackOverflow](https://stackoverflow.com/questions/11454004/calculate-a-md5-hash-from-a-string)

 ```csharp
 private static string CreateMd5(string input)